adamnemecek/ImageTrimmer/readme.md

 # Usage
 ## Trim manually
-1. Drag and drop image in upper box.
+1. Drag and drop image in the upper box.
 1. Set output directory and start file number.
 1. Set width and height.
 1. Set x and y(Input value, or just click image).
+1. Trimming preview will be shown on the right box.
 1. Press "Crop(P)" or "Crop(N)" button to trim and save positive/negative image.

 ## Trim randomly